cambiotraining/bacterial-genomics/materials/37-plasmids.md

 ### Pling

 `Pling` is a software workflow for plasmid analysis using rearrangement distances, specifically the Double Cut and Join Indel (DCJ-Indel) distance.
 By intelligently combining containment distance (shared content as fraction of the smaller) and DCJ-indel distance (“how far apart evolutionarily” in a structural sense), and by preventing shared mobile elements from clouding the issue, it infers clusters of related plasmids.

 ### Running Pling

-To run `Pling`, we need to provide it with the plasmid sequences that were identified by `MOB-suite`.
+To run Pling, we need to provide it with the plasmid sequences that were identified by MOB-suite.
 These need to be copied from the `results/mobsuite` directory to a new directory called `results/pling`.
-Now we can run `Pling` on the plasmid sequences we identified with `MOB-suite`:
+Now we can run Pling on the plasmid sequences we identified with MOB-suite:

 ```bash
 # activate the pling software environment